atomicx6637/ba-architecture/ea-demand-management-program.md

 #### 4.4.2 Assisted Intake (For Tier 2 and Tier 1)

-**PMO Intake Consultation Service**
+**EA Intake Consultation Service**

-**What:** 30-60 minute consultation with PMO business analyst to help requester prepare intake submission
+**What:** 30-60 minute consultation with EA team member to help requester prepare intake submission

 **When Available:**
 - Tier 2: Optional but encouraged (improves quality and reduces rework)